-The Young Americans College of the Performing Arts is located at 1132, 1128 & 1112 Olympic Drive, Corona, California.
-Class sessions are held in these three buildings.
-Located close to local restaurants and stores, and near to the apartment complex utilized for student housing, this arrangement allows the organization to be self-contained and provides a safe and convenient learning environment.
+The Young Americans College of the Performing Arts is located at 1128 and 1112 Olympic Drive, Corona, California.
+Class sessions are held in these two buildings.
+Located close to local restaurants and stores, this arrangement allows the organization to be self-contained and provides a safe and convenient learning environment.

-In an effort to encourage artistic growth The Young Americans College of the Performing Arts strives to give students and faculty after-hours access to rehearsal halls, practice rooms, libraries, computer labs, and keyboard labs.
+In an effort to encourage artistic growth, The Young Americans College of the Performing Arts strives to give students and faculty after-hours access to rehearsal halls, practice rooms, libraries, computer labs, and keyboard labs.
 Access may be limited at times to maintain security of equipment and facilities.

-Vocal Studio & Private Practice Rooms: Four vocal studios and two private practice rooms are available for student use when not in use by a scheduled class.
+Vocal Studio & Private Practice Rooms: Four vocal studios are available for student use when not in use by a scheduled class.
 Each of these rooms is equipped with a digital or acoustic piano.

-Dance Studios: Two 2,600 sq. ft. dance studios with sprung wooden floors, full-length mirrors, and ballet barres are open to student use when not in use by a scheduled class or rehearsal.
+Dance Studios: One 2,600 sq. ft. dance studio and one smaller dance studio, both with sprung wooden floors, full-length mirrors, and ballet barres, are open to student use when not in use by a scheduled class or rehearsal.
 Each room is equipped with a built-in sound system and an acoustic piano.

-June & Margaret Piano Lab: This space has 20 student stations that feature weighted 88-key digital pianos with headphones connected to a teacher station using a lab controller.
+June & Margaret Piano Lab: This space has 20 studentstations that feature weighted 88-key digital pianos with headphones connected to a teacher station using a lab controller.
 Students have access to the room when a class is not in session.